 Economy and Cost of Living

-Both states have been on “watch” lists for fiscal problems due to the recession.
-Both have high unemployment and have borrowed money to pay unemployment claims.
-Florida, at least, has begun to implement severe austerity measures which are unpopular, but which have helped to reassure the state’s credit raters.
+Both states had difficulty after the 2007 recession.
 North Carolina probably has a more diverse economy than Florida’s top-heavy concentration on tourism and construction.
-Cost of living in both states is below average.
-In North Carolina the Zillow Home Value Index statewide was $137,300 in early 2010, almost identical to Florida’s at $136,500 (data from Zillow.com – the U.S. Value Index was $182,400).
+Cost of living in both states is middle of the road: Florida’s is #27 lowest and NC is #23.
+In North Carolina the Zillow Home Value Index statewide was $146,700 in early 2015, quite a bit lower than Florida’s $169,700 Index (data from Zillow.com – the U.S. Value Index was $178,700).